 You should also dry out your furniture using a towel after each use.
 When the boat isn’t in use, open the hatches to allow the boat to receive air circulation and to dry out further.

-Make sure to always allow the interior floors and furniture to fully dry before covering up your boat.
+Make sure always to allow the interior floors and furniture to dry before covering up your boat thoroughly.
 By letting your boat’s interior dry out before covering, you’re preventing mold and mildew from growing.
-Both of these growths not only look and smell bad, but they also aren’t healthy for boat passengers and for the value of your boat.
+Both of these growths not only look and smell bad, but they also aren’t healthy for boat passengers and the value of your boat.

 Inspecting the Exterior